chrispassas98/Google-Play-Store-Applications-Analysis/README.md

 7. Analyze the distribution of apps according to their content rating (e.g., Everyone, Teen, Mature).
 8. List the 50 apps with the highest number of installs.

+# Visualization report
+The report comprises two dashboards.
+#### First Dashboard:
+- Determine how many apps are available in each category on the Google Play Store.
+- Find out the average user rating for apps within each category.
+-
+- Highlight the app categories with the highest total number of installs
+##### Second Dashboard:
+- Identify the 20 apps with the most reviews.
+- Compare the number of free apps to paid apps.
+- Determine the most popular genres based on the number of apps or installs.
+- Analyze the distribution of apps according to their content rating (e.g., Everyone, Teen, Mature).
+- List the 50 apps with the highest number of installs.

 # Source/Credit
 https://www.kaggle.com/datasets/bhavikjikadara/google-play-store-applications